 When a facility is replacing or adding an additional MRI unit, the following is required:

 COMPLETE THE FOLLOWING ITEM(S) IN THE ONLINE ACCREDITATION ACCOUNT:

 - Enter the additional MRI unit information in the Manage Equipment tab and mark the prior MRI unit as deactivated (if replaced)

 SUBMIT THE FOLLOWING DOCUMENTATION (via a trackable carrier such as UPS or FedEx):

 - MRI Replacement or Adding a Unit Form

-- 5 days of routine operator quality control (QC) test results performed after the MRI unit was installed that includes the QC log sheet/report records the QC measurements and corresponding phantom images that display the QC measurements.
+- 5 days of routine operator quality control (QC) test results performed after the MRI unit was installed that includes the QC log sheet/report that records the QC measurements and corresponding phantom images that display the QC measurements.
 Submit the QC phantom images on a CD, DVD, or USB drive.

 - 1 case study representative of each accredited testing area that includes all images on a CD, DVD, or memory stick (flash drive) in a DICOM format with the DICOM viewer installed, the final report, and a MRI Scan Parameter Form.
 View Case Studies Requirements» for guidance related to the types of MRI examinations to be submitted.

 - $800 fee for adding a unit